 Because of our demonstration of knowledge and commitment, we were given the chance to Judge at WotC Premeire Pokemon events.

-how bad the judging was at Pokemon events?
+Let me put that in perspective.
+Does anyone remember the crying and wringing of hands over how bad the judging was at Pokemon events?
 Judges that ruled that Promo Mewtwo could place his absorbed energy on any Mewtwo in play.
 Judges that said Defender did not reduce Chansey's self damage by 20.
 Judges that said that the first player couldn't attack!

 So, Team Compendium tested the waters for getting experienced players to judge.
 The Professor Program followed.